8 Things Every Tourist In London Needs To Know

 See the city from above – and it doesn’t have to be from The London Eye.
 There’s nothing like getting a sense of perspective on a huge city like London, so seeing it from above is something you should prioritise.

-Tip: Soon you’ll be able to ascend London’s newest tall building The Shard (open to the public from February 2013) but also try Westminster Cathedral, or make friends with someone at BT for a rare opportunity to see the view of London from this telecommunications landmark.
+Tip: London’s tallest building The Shard opened to the public in 2013, but also try Westminster Cathedral, or make friends with someone at BT for a rare opportunity to see the view of London from this telecommunications landmark.

 Trackback from your site.